vulkano-rs/vulkano/README.md

 Unless you provide libshaderc, in order to build libshaderc with the shaderc-sys crate, the following tools must be installed and available on `PATH`:
 - [CMake](https://cmake.org/)
+- [Ninja](https://ninja-build.org/) Is optional except when building with MSVC.
+It may speed up build time for libshaderc.
 - [Python](https://www.python.org/) (works with both Python 2.x and 3.x, on windows the executable must be named `python.exe`)

 These requirements can be either installed with your favourite package manager or with installers